jordanmar51/NOR_Analysis/README.md

     4.2.a: modify crop dimensions to reflect changes in 4.1.

-Please cite "A protocol to assess time-of-day-dependent learning and memory in mice using the Novel Object Recognition test" (Update when published)
+Please cite Mar et al 2025 (Update when published)